PX4/PX4-Autopilot/nuttx/graphics/README.txt

 CONFIG_NXFONT_SERIF38X49B
   This option enables support for a large, 38x49 bold font (with serifs) (font ID FONTID_SERIF38X49B == 13).

+NxConsole Configuration Settings:

+CONFIG_NXCONSOLE_BPP
+  Currently, NxConsole supports only a single pixel depth.
+This configuration setting must be provided to support that single pixel depth.
+  Default: The smallest enabled pixel depth. (see CONFIG_NX_DISABLE_*BPP) CONFIG_NXCONSOLE_NOGETRUN
+  NxConsole needs to know if it can read from the LCD or not.
+If reading from the LCD is supported, then NxConsole can do more efficient scrolling.
+Default: Supported CONFIG_NXCONSOLE_MXCHARS
+  NxConsole needs to remember every character written to the console so that it can redraw the window.
+This setting determines the size of some internal memory allocations used to hold the character data.
+Default: 128.
+CONFIG_NXCONSOLE_FONTCACHE
+  If this setting is defined, then caching of fonts will be supported by NxConsole.
+Each font must be rendered from the tiny font storage format to the full display size and pixel depth.
+If this setting is defined, then the more recently used font glyphs will be retained in a cache of size CONFIG_NXCONSOLE_CACHESIZE.
+Default: No font caching.
+CONFIG_NXCONSOLE_CACHESIZE
+  If CONFIG_NXCONSOLE_FONTCACHE, then this setting will control the size of the font cache (in number of glyphs).
+Default: 16.
+CONFIG_NXCONSOLE_LINESEPARATION
+  This the space (in rows) between each row of test.
+Default: 2 CONFIG_NXCONSOLE_NOWRAP
+  By default, lines will wrap when the test reaches the right hand side of the window.
+This setting can be defining to change this behavior so that the text is simply truncated until a new line is  encountered.

 NX Multi-user only options: